-- MAT 083 Foundations for University Mathematics III (3) F, Sp, Su.
+MAT 083 Foundations for University Mathematics III (3) F, Sp, Su.
 A continuing study of the fundamental arithmetic and algebraic concepts prerequisite to university level mathematics initiated in MAT082.
 The specific topics studied are determined by assessment of the individual student's mathematical background.
-Prerequisite: A grade of C or better in MAT082 or the equivalent. - MAT 110 Contemporary Problem Solving (3) F, Sp, Su.
+Prerequisite: A grade of C or better in MAT082 or the equivalent.

+MAT 110 Contemporary Problem Solving (3) F, Sp, Su.
 Mathematics for solving selected real-world problems using elementary graph theory, data analysis, techniques of decision making, and the mathematics of finance.
-Prerequisite: ACT math score of 20 or higher or the equivalent. - MAT 112 Finite Mathematics (3) F, Sp.
+Prerequisite: ACT math score of 20 or higher or the equivalent.

+MAT 112 Finite Mathematics (3) F, Sp.
 Linear and quadratic equations, graphs, and functions including exponential and logarithmic functions; mathematics of finance, annuities, sinking funds and mortgages; linear programming; counting methods, probability, expectation; descriptive statistics.
-Not open to the student with credit in MAT167.
-Prerequisite: ACT math score of 20 or higher or the equivalent. - MAT 116 College Algebra (3) F, Sp, Su.
+Not open to the student with credit in MAT165 or MAT167.
+Prerequisite: ACT math score of 20 or higher or the equivalent.

+MAT 116 College Algebra (3) F, Sp, Su.
 Linear, quadratic, and miscellaneous equations and inequalities; relations and functions including polynomial, exponential, and logarithmic functions; graphing; systems of equations; and matrices.
-Not open to the student with credit in MAT130 or MAT167.
-Prerequisite: ACT math score of 20 or higher or the equivalent. - MAT 119 Trigonometry (2) F, Sp.
+Not open to the student with credit in MAT165 or MAT167.
+Prerequisite: ACT math score of 20 or higher or the equivalent.

+MAT 119 Trigonometry (2) F, Sp.
 Trigonometric functions, trigonometric identities, trigonometric equations, solution of triangles, inverse trigonometric functions.
-Not open to the student with credit in MAT130 or MAT167.
-Prerequisite: ACT math score of 20 or higher or the equivalent. - MAT 127 Applied Mathematics for Engineering Technology (3) Sp.
+Not open to the student with credit in MAT165 or MAT167.
+Prerequisite: ACT math score of 20 or higher or the equivalent.

+MAT 127 Applied Mathematics for Engineering Technology (3) Sp.
 An applied course in algebra, trigonometry, analytic geometry, and statistics; applications primarily from the technological fields; also includes an introduction to basic concepts in calculus.
 Satisfies Associate Degree requirements in Engineering Technology only.
 Does not satisfy general studies mathematics requirement.
-Prerequisites: A grade of C or better in both MAT116 and MAT119. - MAT 130 Pre-Calculus (5) F. Algebraic, trigonometric, exponential and logarithmic equations and inequalities; relations and functions in algebra and trigonometry; systems of equations and inequalities; matrices and determinants; introduction to discrete algebra; solutions of triangles; inverses of algebraic and trigonometric functions, trigonometric identities; introduction to analytic geometry.
-Not open to any student with credit in MAT147 or MAT167.
-Prerequisite: ACT math score of 20 or higher or the equivalent. - MAT 132 Elementary Statistics (3) F, Sp, Su.
+Prerequisites: A grade of C or better in both MAT116 and MAT119.

+MAT 132 Elementary Statistics (3) F, Sp, Su.
 A basic course for students in natural sciences, behavioral sciences, and social sciences; tabulation of data, graphic representation, measures of central tendency and dispersion, probability, types of distributions, estimations, sampling, hypothesis testing, elementary aspects of correlation.
-Prerequisite: A grade of C or better in MAT112 or MAT116. - MAT 137 Calculus in Business and the Non-Physical Sciences (4) Sp.
+Prerequisite: A grade of C or better in MAT112 or MAT116.

+MAT 137 Calculus in Business and the Non-Physical Sciences (4) Sp.
 Differential and integral calculus applications in Business, life sciences and social science.
-Not open to the student with credit in MAT147 or MAT167.
-Prerequisite: ACT math score of 25 or higher or a grade of C or better in MAT112, MAT116, or equivalent. - MAT 147 Applied Calculus (5) F. An applied course in techniques of differentiation and integration; applications primarily from the technological fields; analytic geometry, functions, differential and integral calculus.
-Prerequisite: ACT math score of 25 or higher or a grade of C or better in either MAT116 or MAT130.
+Not open to the student with credit in MAT147, MAT166, or MAT167.
+Prerequisite: ACT math score of 25 or higher or a grade of C or better in MAT112, MAT116, or equivalent.

+MAT 147 Applied Calculus (5) F. An applied course in techniques of differentiation and integration; applications primarily from the technological fields; analytic geometry, functions, differential and integral calculus.
+Prerequisite: ACT math score of 25 or higher or a grade of C or better in MAT116.

+MAT 165 Calculus with Analytic Geometry I: Differentiation (3) F, Sp.
+Includes the study of limits and continuity of real functions, the derivative of algebraic and trigonometric functions, and applications of the derivative.
+Not open to the student with credit in MAT167.
+Prerequisite: ACT math score of 25 or higher, or a grade of C or better in MAT116 and MAT119.

+MAT 166 Calculus with Analytic Geometry I: Integration (3) F, Sp.
+Includes the study of the integral, and the derivative and integral of exponential, logarithmic, and other transcendental functions.
+Not open to the student with credit in MAT167.
+Prerequisite: A grade of C or better in MAT165.